Mission

 History

 Founded by David N. Bivin and Jeffrey Magnuson, Jerusalem Perspective started in 1987 as a monthly, four-page newsletter.
 Over time, JP expanded to a bimonthly, sixteen-page, two-color publication, and eventually became a quarterly, forty-page, full-color magazine.
-At the end of 1999, after fifty-six print issues, JP transitioned to its current online format.
+At the end of 1999, after fifty-six print issues, David Bivin partnered with Brian Becker to transition JP to its current online format.
+In 2025 David Bivin and Brian Becker transferred ownership of JP to Joshua Tilton, who for many years had worked side by side with David Bivin on the Life of Yeshua (LOY) project, in order to ensure that JP’s mission would continue into the future.

 JP’s Changing Online Appearance